January 15, 2024

 Their introduction to the country was quickly followed by Tulip mania, when they became a frenzied commodity.
 Later they were frequently depicted in Dutch Golden Age paintings, by artists such as Rembrandt, and soon the Netherlands became the biggest tulip producer in the world.

 Not only does the Netherlands produce and sell the most tulips in the world.
 They also give them away for free every year.
 One of these moments is during National Tulip Day, more about that celebration later.
 Another moment when the country gives away thousands of flowers is Easter Sunday, when the Vatican is decorated with 30,000 flowers from the Netherlands.

 And every spring, Canada's capital comes alive with colourful tulips.
 As every year, the Dutch Royal Family and the people of the Netherlands each send 10,000 flower bulbs in thanks for hosting the Royal Family during the second world war and for aiding in the liberation of the country.

 How do you celebrate National Tulip Day?
-Usually this is the best time to visit Amsterdam for tulips, as on this day Dam Square is turned into a pop-up tulip picking garden.
+Usually this is the best time to visit Amsterdam for tulips, as on this day a major square in the city is turned into a pop-up tulip picking garden.
 Here everyone can pick flowers for free.
 The event is organised by Dutch tulip growers and in the months that follow 1,7 billion of the flowers will brighten up homes around the world.

 How to enjoy your flowers for longer